Aid for refugees

-The willingness to help with which the refugees from Ukraine are being received in the neighbouring countries is almost boundless - but the resources are not.
+The willingness to help with which refugees from Ukraine are being received in neighbouring countries is almost limitless - but the resources are not.
 Moldova in particular can hardly cope with the influx on its own.
-Help is therefore providing emergency aid for the many refugees in the country.
+Help therefore promotes comprehensive relief measures for the many refugees in the country.

 - 2.6 million people live in the Republic of Moldova (2020)

 - Around 40 per cent of the working-age population work abroad (2011)